Central Boulevards of Brussels

-The covering of the Senne and the completion of the Central Boulevards allowed the construction of the modern public buildings which are focal to downtown Brussels today, including the former Brussels Stock Exchange and the Midi Palace, as well as the reconstruction of the Greater Sluice Gate, south of the city.
+The covering of the Senne and the completion of the Central Boulevards allowed the construction of the modern buildings that are focal to downtown Brussels today.
+The wide, straight boulevards were lined with stately Haussmann-esque buildings, housing prestigious apartments that were among the country's first.
+Architectural quality was stimulated by two architectural competitions.
+Public buildings such as the Bourse Palace, the South Palace, and the (now demolished) Central Halls, were also built on the boulevards.
+By 1895, continuous construction had been realised in an eclectic array of styles.

+In the 20th century, especially following the 1958 Brussels World's Fair (Expo 58), the Central Boulevards evolved into an axis for motorised traffic.
+In 1976, tram traffic was brought underground by the opening of the North–South Axis.
+The idea of an urban motorway was ultimately abandoned following "protest picnics" in 2012, and since 2015, the central part of the boulevards has been pedestrianised.

 History

 Origins: covering of the Senne

 The Senne/Zenne (French/Dutch) was historically the main waterway of Brussels, but it became more polluted and less navigable as the city grew.
-By the second half of the 19th century, it had become a serious health hazard and was filled with pollution, garbage and decaying organic matter.
-It flooded frequently, inundating the lower town and the working class neighbourhoods which surrounded it.
+By the second half of the 19th century, it had become a serious health hazard and was filled with garbage and decaying organic matter.
+It was heavily polluted, and it flooded frequently, inundating the lower town and the working class neighbourhoods that surrounded it.

-Numerous proposals were made to remedy this problem, and in 1865, the then-mayor of the City of Brussels, Jules Anspach, selected a design by the architect Léon Suys to cover the river and build a series of grand boulevards and public buildings.
+Numerous proposals were made to remedy this problem, and in 1865, the City of Brussels' then-mayor, Jules Anspach, selected a design by the architect Léon Suys to cover the river and build a series of grand boulevards and public buildings.
 The project faced fierce opposition and controversy, mostly due to its cost and the need for expropriation and demolition of working-class neighbourhoods.
 The construction was contracted to a British company, but control was returned to the government following an embezzlement scandal.
 This delayed the project, but it was still completed in 1871.

 The covering of the Senne brought boulevards to the heart of Brussels, whereas they had hitherto been limited to the Small Ring, a series of roadways built on the site of the 14th-century walls bounding the historic city centre.
 The boulevards, whose initial function was to go around the capital, thus became structural urban thoroughfares.
-The central boulevards' completion also allowed urban renewal and the construction along them of the modern public buildings of Haussmann-esque style which are characteristic of downtown Brussels today.
+The central boulevards' completion also allowed urban renewal and the construction along them of the modern buildings of Haussmann-esque style, which are characteristic of downtown Brussels today.